-experts you are to consider their experience and knowledge, and you should consider the quality of the medical tes-imeny and not its quantity.
-"The so-called irresistible impulse has timony and not its quantity.
+to accept opinions as you would facts.
+In considering the testimony of medical experts you are to consider their experi-ence and knowledge, and you should consider the quality of the medical tes-timony and not its quantity.
 "The so-called irresistible impulse has no place in the law and is not an ex-cuse, nor is every person of a disor-dered mind.
-While the burden of proof of insaulty is on the defendant, he also is entitled to every reasonable doubt on the subject.
-If the defendant knew the nature of the quality of his act, or knew the act was wrong, then he com-mitted a crime.
-All men differ mental-ly and physically and this makes it im-possible, as I said before, for the court to lay down a fixed rule as showing de-liberation and premeditation.
+While the burden of proof of insanity is on the defendant, he also is entitled to every reasonable doubt on the subject.
+If the defendant knew the nature or the quality of his act, or knew the act was wrong, then he com-mitted a crime.
+All men differ mental-ly and physically and this makes it imly and physically and this makes it im-possible, as I said before, for the court to lay down a fixed rule as showing de-liberation and premeditation.

+liberation and premeditation.
 "As to the distinction between reason-able doubt and a possible doubt, you were thoroughly examined when you were about to become jurors.
-The law does not require that the prosecution shall go beyond a reasonable doubt.
+The law does not require that the prosecution shall efface every possible doubt.
+It only requires that the prosecution shall so beyond a reasonable doubt.
 A Re-cerder Smithe once charged a jury, the defendant is entitled to have his guilt established by competent evidence and beyond every doubt.
 It need not be es-tablished beyond all doubt, for that is an impossibility.
-Nothing in this world is beyond all doubt.
-The defendant is entitled to every reasonable doubt and that is all. entitled to every reasonable doubt and that is all.
-"A reasonable doubt is such as might
+Nothing in this world in impossibility.
+Nothing in this world s beyond all doubt.
+The defendant is initited to every reasonable doubt and hat is all.
+"A reasonable doubt is such as might ise in the mind of an intelligent mar

-RICH MEN'S CONSPIRACY.
+RICH MEN'S CONSPIRACY

-Mr. Foraker characterized as a "sort of companion piece" a published state-ment of the president to his friends, naming as members of the combination to "do him up" for his attitude toward Wall street, E. H. Harriman, J. E. Foraker and John D. Rockefeller."
-"In view of this publication," said Mr. Foraker, "I trust that I may without impropriety say that until it was given but at Washington a few days ago I never heard tell of any combination or trust or conspiracy to oppose the pres-Mr. Foraker characterized as a trust or conspiracy to oppose the pres-ident in anything; much less did I ever hear of the so-called \$5.000,000 conspir-acy of which we have heard so much during the hear much during the last week.
+Mr. Foraker characterized as a "sor of companion piece" a published state-ment of the president to his friends. naming as members of the combinatio to "do him up" for his attitude toward Wall street, E. H. Harriman, J. E. Foraker and John D. Rockefeller."

+"In view of this publication," said Mr. Foraker, "I trust that I may without impropriety say that until it was given out at Washington a few down impropriety say that until it was given out at Washington a few days ago I never heard tell of any combination or trust or conspiracy to oppose the pres-ident in anything; much less did I ever hear of the so-called \$5,000,000 conspir-acy of which we have heard so much during the last week.